Adewotta/PicoSync/README.md

 Sync on Composite/Luma/Green:

 -Pico Sync does not have direct compatibility with Sync on Composite/Luma/Green.
 To add this functionality, you will need to integrate a sync extraction circuit, such as one based on the LM1881.
-This would als provide compatibility with both 75ohm and TTL level csync.
+This would also provide compatibility with both 75ohm and TTL level C-Sync.
 This circuit could also be combined with a XNOR sync combiner for near universal sync compatibility.

 RC filter: